anjalinimz/FoodDeliveryApp/README.md

 # FoodDeliveryApp
-This is a self-motivated project
+This is a self-motivated project (Ongoing)